The horizon is jagged with rocky peaks.

 The Pindus mountains are the last splinter of the Balkans.

-From the north of Greece, the chain continues in towards the south-east until the Peloponnese.
+From the north of Greece, the chain continues towards the south-east until the Peloponnese.
 But that border between the Ionian and Aegean seas is very far from where I am now.
 I’m in the north, in Epirus.

 High, bristly mountains, difficult to cross.
 Steep valleys, furrowed at the bottom by impetuous streams and dotted with villages with stone houses and slate roofs.
 Between the rocks and the woods, there are ancient monasteries.